Prunus necrotic ringspot virus: Hosts and symptoms

 More subtle patterning indicating rose mosaic virus.

 All cultivated species of the genus Prunus, which includes plums, cherries, apricots, almonds, and peaches, are susceptible to one or more strains of PNRSV.
 Hops and rose are also susceptible to infection by the virus.
 Other susceptible hosts used for diagnosis include Chenopodium quinoa Willd., sunflower (Helianthus annus), and Momordica balsamina.

 Symptoms on orchard trees can include death of buds and roots, reduced tree survival and uniformity, and increased susceptibility to winter injury.
 Some common symptoms also include necrotic "shot holes" in leaves or rugosity and mosaic symptoms.
 In sweet cherries, PNRSV causes reduced leaf size and produces diffused chlorotic rings and/or spots.
 Generally, symptoms of PNRSV appear in the year following infection, and then becomes symptomless, although some strains cause recurrent symptoms annually.
 Although adult trees can show recovery from initial symptoms, keeping young trees virus-free is important because the virus can cause long-lasting stunting compared to healthy trees.
-It is important to note that symptom severity varies due to host cultivar and viral isolate.
+Symptom severity varies due to host cultivar and viral isolate.